-A friend helped me with this one, so if I have to fix or change something, I have to wait until I see her again.
+A friend helped me with this one, so if I’ve to fix or change something, I’ll have to wait until I see her again.
 Just going to say it’s not the best.
 I’m going through some things and kind of on the edge of having a mental break, and a friend is hoping writing a story will help.

 The suspect for the murder case sits across from me.
 She looks tired like she hasn’t slept for days.
 Her hair is knotted and messy as her nails were bitten to the skin and bled.
 Taking in a deep breath, I found my voice.

 “Ms. Arnold, you do know this is a severe charge that’s being held against you?
 People believe you killed your friends.
 You had their blood on your clothes when the police found you, and text messages between the three of you show it was your idea to go to the forest,” I read the reports out loud.
 Ms. Arnold twitched a little she stares at me with wide eyes like a deer in headlights.